Luca-Hu/sharePlacesApp-Frontend/README.md

 As a visitor, you can enter other user's homepage, view their posted picture and click the "View On Map" button to check the location on Google Map.
 But visitor can not edit/delete other user's places.

-- 2、User Signup & Signin
+- 2、User Sign-up & Sign-in

  You can click "Authentication" button at the top right to signup/login.
 If you signup, you will login automatically.